ready-steady/adapt/algorithm/global/README.md

-# Globally Adaptive Interpolation
+# Hierarchical Interpolation with Global Adaptation

-The package provides an algorithm for globally adaptive hierarchical interpolation.
+The package provides an algorithm for hierarchical interpolation with global adaptation.

 ## [Documentation][doc]